allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

 ## Names of Individuals who Agree to Adhere to the Guide

 Janyl Jumadinova
+:heavy_exclamation_mark: TODO: Add your name
 Bennett Westfall
-Zackery Devers
+Zackery
-Natnael Kahesay
-Rachael Harris